danielmansson/Unity.Mathematics.FixedPoint/readme.md

 # Unity.Mathematics.FixedPoint

 A Fixed-point extension of Unity's C# math library based on [FixedMath.Net](https://github.com/asik/FixedMath.Net) and [Unity.Mathematics](https://github.com/Unity-Technologies/Unity.Mathematics).
-One of the main reasons for using this library instead of the built-in one is support for cross-platform determinism.
-At least until Unity officially supports it with DOTS.
+One of the main reasons for using this library instead of the built-in one is support for cross-platform determinism, until Unity officially supports it with Burst/DOTS.

 The intention is to keep the API as close as possible to Unity.Mathematics.
 This should make it easy to convert your project to use floating point math if needed.